DevonDeRaad/phil.dicaeum.rad/astral/readme.md

 # ASTRAL-III species tree reconstruction
 * The input file used to generate individual fasta and nexus alignments to create gene trees is called 'pops.phy.gz'.
+* The exact set of 2590 consensus fastas (one file per locus, one line per sample, IUPAC codes for het sites) used in this analysis is available from the file 'fastas.zip', which is a zipped folder containing all 2590 fasta alignments.
 * This alignmment can be cut up into separate locus alignments using the info found in the file 'populations.all.partitions.phylip'.
 * The resulting species tree with posterior probabilities is found in the file 'species_pp.tree'.
 * The same tree made after contracting low (< 10) BS support branches in input gene trees is called 'species_pp_BS10.tree'.